Kelly Gartner is the queen of Houston closet organizing!

 I decided to hire a closet organizing company in Houston.
 Anyone who knows me is aware that I am organized.
 My entire life, people have referred to me as “the organizer.”
 I not only keep an ordered existence in the physical sense, but I’ve also always been a social coordinator.
 When my friends peek into my pantry and closets while “teasing” me about how organized I am, they make me feel great.
 I’ve always been the friend who organizes bunco games, lady’s nights out, play dates for the kids, and so on.
 Who knew it would be this easy?

 The Closet Organizing Service:

-My biggest challenge was sticking to the concept that my closet should only store things that I would put on my body.
+My biggest challenge was sticking to the concept that my closet should only store things I would put on my body.
 Before this home, I had large closets.
-I was able to store my wardrobe, accessories, and other things.
+I was able to hold my wardrobe, accessories, and other things.
 Kelly helped me find another location to store my address book, picture frames, baby books, files, camera stuff, sheets, etc. Even though I struggled with this part of the process, I love the outcome.
 My closet is now a space for ME.

 My Donation Pile:

 I just got rid of years’ worth of clothes and other belongings that I never use, and let me tell you, it feels incredible!
 As soon as my friend left, Kelly, I stuffed all the bags into my car and took them straight to a donation center.
 I can’t even remember what was in those bags.
 I know they were full of things that had taken up space in my closet for too long.
 Now when I walk into my closet, I feel relief and pride at how much stuff I don’t have to keep around anymore.